 With stimulus checks and more PPP money being dispersed, the government is attempting to ensure a vast portion of the economy survives until the lockdowns end.
 So far, the government is doing an admirable job pumping out the cash.

 As the stock market recovers, the time to find real estate deals is now.
-If you believe in a measurable recovery in 3Q, then we only have a small window before the most frightened real estate sellers realize the world is not coming to an end.
+If you believe in a measurable recovery, then we only have a small window before the most frightened real estate sellers realize the world is not coming to an end.

 Your goal as a financial freedom seeker is to buy real estate from the equivalent of the stock seller who sold stock or shorted stock after the Dow dropped below 19,000 and after the S&P 500 dropped below 2,300.
 They are out there.
 You just have to aggressively look.